My Fair Lady (film): Plot

 As a trial run, Higgins takes her to Ascot Racecourse ("Ascot Gavotte"), where she makes a good impression initially, only to shock everyone by a sudden lapse into vulgar Cockney while cheering on a horse.
-Higgins partly conceals a grin behind his hand.
-At Ascot, she meets Freddy Eynsford-Hill, a young upper-class man who becomes infatuated with her ("On the Street Where You Live").
+Higgins is amused.
+There, she meets Freddy Eynsford-Hill, a young upper-class man who becomes infatuated with her ("On the Street Where You Live").

-Higgins then takes Eliza to an embassy ball for the final test, where she dances with a foreign prince.
-Also present is Zoltan Karpathy, a Hungarian phonetics expert trained by Higgins, who is an impostor detector.
-After he dances with Eliza, he declares that she is a Hungarian princess.
+Higgins then takes Eliza to an embassy ball, where she dances with a foreign prince.
+Zoltan Karpathy, a Hungarian former pupil of Higgins, watches, listens, dances with Eliza, and finally declares she is a Hungarian princess.

-Afterward, Eliza's hard work is barely acknowledged, with all the praise going to Higgins ("You Did It").
-This and his callous treatment of her, especially his indifference to her future, causes her to walk out on him, but not before she throws Higgins' slippers at him, leaving him mystified by her ingratitude ("Just You Wait (Reprise)").
-Outside, Freddy is still waiting ("On the Street Where You Live (Reprise)") and greets Eliza, who is irritated by him as all he does is talk ("Show Me").
-Eliza tries to return to her old life but finds that she no longer fits in.
-She meets her father, who has been left a large fortune by the wealthy American to whom Higgins had recommended him, and is resigned to marrying Eliza's stepmother.
-Alfred feels that Higgins has ruined him, lamenting that he is now bound by "middle-class morality", in which he gets drunk before his wedding day ("Get Me to the Church On Time").
-Eliza eventually ends up visiting Higgins' mother, who is outraged at her son's callous behavior.
+Afterwards, Eliza's hard work is ignored, with all the praise going to Higgins ("You Did It").
+This and his callous treatment of her, especially his indifference to her future, causes her to walk out on him, but not before she throws his slippers at him, leaving him mystified by her ingratitude ("Just You Wait [Reprise]").
+Outside, Freddy is waiting ("On the Street Where You Live [Reprise]") and greets Eliza, who is irritated by him as all he does is talk ("Show Me").
+She tries to return to her old life, but finds that she no longer fits in.
+She meets her father, who has been left a generous income by the wealthy American to whom Higgins had recommended him, and is resigned to marrying Eliza's stepmother.
+Doolittle feels that Higgins has ruined him, lamenting that he is now bound by "middle-class morality" ("Get Me to the Church On Time").
+Eliza eventually visits Higgins's mother, who is outraged at her son's behavior.

 The next day, Higgins finds Eliza gone and searches for her ("A Hymn to Him"), eventually finding her at his mother's house.
-Higgins attempts to talk Eliza into coming back to him.
+He attempts to talk her into coming back to him.
 He becomes angered when she announces that she is going to marry Freddy and become Karpathy's assistant ("Without You").
-He makes his way home, stubbornly predicting that she will come crawling back.
-However, he comes to the unsettling realization that she has become an important part of his life ("I've Grown Accustomed to Her Face").
-He enters his house feeling lonely, reflecting on his callous behaviour and missing Eliza so much that he turns on his gramophone and listens to her voice.
-Suddenly, Eliza reappears at the door and turns it off to catch his attention, with Higgins asking, "Eliza, where the devil are my slippers?"
+He goes home, predicting that she will come crawling back.
+However, he comes to the realization that she has become important to him ("I've Grown Accustomed to Her Face").
+He turns on his gramophone and listens to her voice.
+Suddenly, she appears in the doorway.
+He nonchalantly asks, "Eliza, where the devil are my slippers?"
+She simply smiles.